networkrunt/NetworkRunt/content/post/deploying-a-spine-leaf-vxlan-dcn-using-aruba-fabric-composer/index.md

 ![](screenshot-at-jul-18-16-29-08.png)

 At this point, you can deploy a range of VLANs using EVPN.
-As mentioned, I will be deploying a single VLAN.
+As mentioned, I will be deploying a single VLAN for this scenario.
 I will use VLAN 20 with a base L2VNI of 10000.

 ![](screenshot-at-jul-18-16-29-44.png "VNI Mapping")